 Vegetating Your Nest Raft

-The ultimate goal is to create a raft that has self-sustaining, rooted vegetation.
+The ultimate goal is to create a raft that has self-sustaining, rooted vegetation that can be left in place on the raft from year to year.
 To achieve this from a bare raft, follow these steps:

 Start with a layer of soil, taking care to cover the entire base of the raft.
 Build up a bowl in the center of the raft.